 They also brought up an ongoing struggle to address issues of equity and diversity among schools, and how various populations of students are impacted by changes to boundaries.

 They questioned whether it would be in the district's best interest to vote on the changes they were presented with, or to wait until they and/or another boundary study committee has more time to consider the impact of various changes.

 The district plans to review middle school boundaries in the coming 2019-20 school year, and on Tuesday, trustees also questioned the process of conducting the boundary study for elementary and middle schools as separate processes, rather than combining the studies.

-The recommendations for changes (areas 23, 28 and 29 illustrated on a map) presented to trustees prior to Tuesday's meeting included changes that would affect students at Jeannette Rankin, Chief Charlo and Russell elementary schools.
-The motion approved late Tuesday night concerned change areas 28 and 29, and removed change areas 22 and 14.
+The recommendations for changes (areas 23, 28 and 29 illustrated on a map) presented to trustees prior to Tuesday's meeting included changes that would impact students at Jeannette Rankin, Chief Charlo and Russell elementary schools.

 Trustees were also presented with grandfathering procedures to allow students to continue attending schools they currently attend, as well as their siblings who may attend the same school in the near future.

 In addition, they were presented with recommendations for the future consideration of changes to several additional elementary attendance boundaries, which they left on the table after the committee determined more study of the areas was necessary.